Livingston, Montana: Attractions

 Although small, Livingston has a number of popular tourist attractions.
 The Livingston Depot, built in 1902 after two predecessors, is a restored rail station that houses a railroad museum open from May to September.
 The Yellowstone Gateway Museum documents regional history from one of the oldest North American archaeological sites to Wild Western and Yellowstone history.
 The International Fly Fishing Federation's museum is an extensive introduction to a popular game sport and hosts annual enthusiast meetings.
 The city was inhabited for two decades by Calamity Jane and visited by a number of traveling members of European royalty.

 In 1938, Dan Bailey, an eastern fly-fisherman, established Dan Bailey's Fly Shop and mail order fly tying business on Park Street.
 Also in Livingston is the Fly Fishing Discovery Center, a museum operated by the Federation of Fly Fishers.

 Its economy is flat, and like the rest of the state, the unemployment rate is below the national average.
 Recently the city has invested in attractions and accommodation for tourists visiting during the Lewis and Clark bicentennial years.

 Livingston and its immediately adjacent area has 17 sites listed on the National Register of Historic Places, enumerated within Park County's NRHP listings.

-It has a sister-city relationship with Naganohara, Japan.
+On October 21, 1991, the city of Livingston adopted a sister-city relationship with Naganohara, Japan.